ElieOmatuku97/cineast_android/README.md

 Cineast is an android app querying [TMDb API](https://developers.themoviedb.org/3/getting-started/introduction) to provide information on popular, trending, upcoming, top rated movies and popular actors.
 Cineast comes in with sharing, searching features, when signed in a user can add movies to their Favorites and  watch lists or rate them.

-This Android App is a clone of the iOS [Cineast](https://apps.apple.com/us/app/cineast/id376167296) App which uses [TMDb API](https://developers.themoviedb.org/3/getting-started/introduction) as well.

 ## Prerequisites

   #### 1. Obtain Key